-18 More concretely, the first patent (US3602591) for a step & repeat principle in the United States was awarded to Philips in 1971 while the first one (JP53039075A2) in Japan was awarded to Hitachi in 1978.
+&lt;sup>20 More concretely, the first patent (US3602591) for a step & repeat principle in the United States was awarded to Philips in 1971 while the first one (JP53039075A2) in Japan was awarded to Hitachi in 1978.

-19 This was introduced by the researcher at the Philips Research Lab, in the SPIE proceedings in 1980 (see Wittekoek, 1980).
+&lt;sup>21 This was introduced by the researcher at the Philips Research Lab, in the SPIE proceedings in 1980 (see Wittekoek, 1980).

-20 Fabrication-specific semiconductor manufacturers.
+&lt;sup>22 Fabrication-specific semiconductor manufacturers.

-21 ASLM market share in Taiwan has been about 50 percent since the mid 1990s.
+&lt;sup>23 ASLM market share in Taiwan has been about 50 percent since the mid 1990s.

-22 According to U.S. SEC data, just prior to being publicly traded (in other words, in 1995), Philips sold to FRM (a U.S. investment company) by mutual consent the shares it still owned, which represented a little more than 13 percent of the outstanding shares at that time.
+&lt;sup>24 According to U.S. SEC data, just prior to being publicly traded (in other words, in 1995), Philips sold to FRM (a U.S. investment company) by mutual consent the shares it still owned, which represented a little more than 13 percent of the outstanding shares at that time.

-23 This must be mainly because of the corporate governance style used by ASML, which could be implemented easily in the Netherlands.
+&lt;sup>25 This must be mainly because of the corporate governance style used by ASML, which could be implemented easily in the Netherlands.
 For details, see the Appendix.

-newly appointed CEO was the former executive vice president of the TV division in Thomson, the French appliance giant.
+An examination of profiles of the current ASML board members shows them to be well qualified as highly advanced specialists in the related science, technology or marketing.
+Indeed, the newly appointed CEO was the former executive vice president of the TV division in Thomson, the French appliance giant.
 He had also occupied important positions at Intel and DELL.
 The preceding CEO had worked for Philips, prior to joining ASML, as a director in both the consumer electronics and semiconductor divisions.
 He had also served as an executive director for ARM (G.B.) and had worked as a semiconductor engineer with Motorola and General Electric.
 He had even served as an outside board member for ST Microelectronics.
 The CEO prior to him, who served from 1990 to 1999, was a straight Philips-bred engineer.
 Of the four current vice presidents, two are engineers, one from Philips Semiconductor (COO) and the other from AMD.
 The third is a straight ASML system design engineer and the fourth is a finance specialist who worked for Detroit-Tohmatsu.